fabric8io/fabric8/app/site/doc/overview.md

 ### Motivation

 Increasingly systems are getting bigger, more complex, dynamic and cloud-ready.
-Namely we're booting up systems quicker and we want them to be more agile and elastic.
-The old days of having 2 boxes with a few XML config files on each box managed by hand are fast becoming a code smell.
+Namely we're booting up systems quicker and we want them to be more automated and elastic without the need for manual intervention.
+The old days of having 2 boxes with a few XML config files on each box managed by hand are fast becoming the death to business relying heavily on IT (all businesses).

-When things are more elastic, cloud-ready and dynamic; host names and IP addresses tend to be generated on the fly; so your system needs to use more _discovery_ to find things.
+When things are more elastic, cloud-ready, and dynamic, host names and IP addresses tend to be generated on the fly; so your system needs to use more _discovery_ to find things.

 e.g. if you're using some messaging you should discover dynamically where your message brokers are at runtime rather than hand-coding some host names / IP addresses in config files.
-This makes it easier to provision, in a more agile way; plus you can dynamically add more message brokers as you need them (so you become more elastic).
+This makes it easier to provision and configure in a more agile way; plus you can dynamically add more message brokers as you need them (so you become more elastic).

-In addition; if each machine has a separate set of config files editted by hand; as soon as the number of folks in your team and number of machines increase; things become unmanageable.
-You want all configuration centrally managed and audited; with version control and the ability to see who changed what when, see a diff of exactly what changed and to revert bad changes, do [rolling upgrades](#/site/book/doc/index.md?chapter=rollingUpgrade_md) and so forth.
+In addition, if each machine has a separate set of config files edited by hand, as soon as the number of folks in your team and number of machines increases, things become unmanageable.
+You want all configuration centrally managed and audited with version control and the ability to see who changed what, when, see a diff of exactly what changed, and to revert bad changes, do [rolling upgrades](#/site/book/doc/index.md?chapter=rollingUpgrade_md) and so forth.

-Ideally perform _continuous deployment_ of changes to configuration and software versions; when those changes have passed the _continuous integration_ tests (maybe with people voting too along with Jenkins) to auto-merge changes from the edit repo into the production repo and have the fabric update itself dynamically.
+The Ideal workflow is to perform _continuous deployment_ of changes to configuration and software versions; when those changes have passed the _continuous integration_ tests (maybe with people voting too along with Jenkins) to auto-merge changes from the edit repo into the production repo and have the fabric update itself dynamically.

+### History
+ServiceMix is also an open-source ESB based on Apache Camel and ActiveMQ.
+So how does this relate to Fabric8?

+ServiceMix is the genesis of the current JBoss Fuse/Fabric8.
+It started off 9 or so years ago as an implementation of an EnterpriseServiceBus (ESB) based on the Java Business Integration spec.
+It’s goal was to provide a pluggable component architecture with a normalized messaging backbone that would adhere to standard interfaces and canonical XML data formats.
+ServiceMix gained a lot of popularity, despite JBI being a overly ceremonious spec (lots and lots of XML descriptors, packaging demands, etc).
+But, despite most products/projects offering integration services as a large, complex container, the need for routing, transformation, integrating with external systems, etc. shows up outside of that complex “ESB” environment as well :)

+Around the SMX 3.x and 4.x timeframe, the project underwent some major refactoring.
+The JBI implementation was ripped out and simplified with routing/mediation DSL that would later become Apache Camel.
+This way the “heart” of the “ESB” could be used in other projects (ActiveMQ, stand alone, etc).
+Additionally, the core container also moved away from JBI and toward OSGi.
+Still later, the actual OSGi container was refactored out into its own project, now known as Karaf.
+So ServiceMix became less its own project and really a packaging of other projects like ActiveMQ, Karaf (which used to be core SMX) and Camel (which used to be core SMX).
+The older versions of JBoss Fuse (Fuse ESB/Fuse Enterprise) where basically a hardening of SMX which was already a repackaging of some Apache projects.
+Additionally a lot of the core developers working on SMX also moved toward contributing to the constituent pieces and not necessarily the core SMX.

+Fabric8 takes the “ESB” or “integration” spirit of ServiceMix and adds a nice management UI (HawtIO), and all of the DevOpsy, and paints a clear path toward large-scale deployments and _continuous delivery_

 ### Concepts

 The concepts behind **fabric8** are pretty simple, they are:

-#### ZooKeeper for the runtime registry

-Fabric8 uses [Apache ZooKeeper](http://zookeeeper.apache.org/) (from the [Hadoop](http://hadoop.apache.org/) ecosystem) as a way to perform _runtime discovery_ of containers (machines, processes, JVMs) and for coordination (electing leaders, implementing master/slave, sharding or federation of services).

 #### Git for configuration